 How good is the injection at preventing a pregnancy?

 - The injection works very well at preventing a pregnancy.

-- If one hundred women used the injection for a year and carried on with their normal sex life then only one of those women would fall pregnant during that period.
+- If 100 women used the injection for a year and carried on with their normal sex life, then only 1 of those women would fall pregnant during that period.

 What are other good things about the injection?

 - You can take it straight after an abortion.